Too big to fail: Reducing risk-taking through regulation

 The leverage ratio, measured as debt divided by equity, for investment bank Goldman Sachs from 2003 to 2012.
 The lower the ratio, the greater the ability of the firm to withstand losses.

 The United States passed the Dodd–Frank Act in July 2010 to help strengthen regulation of the financial system in the wake of the subprime mortgage crisis that began in 2007.
-Dodd–Frank requires banks to reduce their risk taking, by requiring greater financial cushions (i.e., lower leverage ratios or higher capital ratios), among other steps.
+Dodd–Frank requires banks to reduce risk-taking by mandating greater financial cushions (e.g., lower leverage ratios or higher capital ratios), among other measures.

-Banks are required to maintain a ratio of high-quality, easily sold assets, in the event of financial difficulty either at the bank or in the financial system.
+Banks are required to maintain a ratio of high-quality, easily sold assets in the event of financial difficulty either at the bank or in the financial system.
 These are liquidity requirements.

 Since the 2008 crisis, regulators have worked with banks to reduce leverage ratios.
 For example, the leverage ratio for investment bank Goldman Sachs declined from a peak of 25.2 during 2007 to 11.4 in 2012, indicating a much-reduced risk profile.

 The Dodd–Frank Act includes a form of the Volcker Rule, a proposal to ban proprietary trading by commercial banks.
 Proprietary trading refers to using customer deposits to speculate in risky assets for the benefit of the bank rather than customers.
-The Dodd–Frank Act as enacted into law includes several loopholes to the ban, allowing proprietary trading in certain circumstances.
+The Dodd–Frank Act, as enacted into law, includes several loopholes to the ban, allowing proprietary trading in certain circumstances.
 However, the regulations required to enforce these elements of the law were not implemented during 2013 and were under attack by bank lobbying efforts.

 Another major banking regulation, the Glass–Steagall Act from 1933, was effectively repealed in 1999.
 The repeal allowed depository banks to enter into additional lines of business.
-Senators John McCain and Elizabeth Warren proposed bringing back Glass–Steagall during 2013.
+Senators John McCain and Elizabeth Warren proposed bringing back Glass–Steagall in 2013.

 Too big to fail tax

 Economist Willem Buiter proposes a tax to internalize the massive costs inflicted by a "too big to fail" institution.
 "When size creates externalities, do what you would do with any negative externality: tax it.
 The other way to limit size is to tax size.
-This can be done through capital requirements that are progressive in the size of the business (as measured by value added, the size of the balance sheet or some other metric).
+This can be done through progressive capital requirements with the size of the business (as measured by value added, balance sheet size, or another metric).
 Such measures for preventing the New Darwinism of the survival of the fittest and the politically best connected should be distinguished from regulatory interventions based on the narrow leverage ratio aimed at regulating risk (regardless of size, except for a de minimis lower limit)."